How these AirPods competitors are plotting to take on Apple in 2020

 Be cheap and cheerful

-The most obvious way for earbuds makers to compete with AirPods is to drastically undercut Apple on pricing.
+The most obvious way for earbud makers to compete with AirPods is to drastically undercut Apple on pricing.
 While plenty of wireless earbuds do this already—last year, for instance, I bought a pair of wireless buds from Chinese e-commerce site Banggood for $25—what struck me about some of the cheap buds on display is how they lean into their cheapness with fun color options.

 JLab Audio’s $30 Go Air True Wireless Earbuds, for instance, come in navy and army green along with the usual black and while, while Altec Lansing’s $30 Nano Pods come in baby blue, pastel green, pink, red, and orange.
 If other earbuds can’t match AirPods as status symbols, at least they can have some personality.